 - 1994 Action Packed Rookie Card #1

-Rodriguez truly did have some amazing seasons without PEDs and more than likely would have made the HOF without their help… having said that I guess we will truly never know for sure.
+Rodriguez indeed did have some fantastic seasons without PEDs and would have likely made the HOF without their help… having said that; I guess we will never know for sure.

 Top Investment: Kobe Bryant Rookie Card

-Were not huge fans of ARod and aren’t too interested in holding too many of his rookie cards but we do feel there is some value to them.
+We’re not huge fans of ARod and aren’t too interested in holding too many of his rookie cards, but we feel they have some value.

-If you are a fan and want to buy 1 or 2 of his rookie cards go ahead and do so as they should have a decent ROI… we just feel there are better ways to spend investment dollars than Alex Rodiguez’s rookie cards... check, please.
+If you are a fan and want to buy 1 or 2 of his rookie cards, go ahead and do so, as they should have a decent ROI… we just feel there are better ways to spend investment dollars than Alex Rodiguez’s cards… check, please.